omarlasheen1998/Embedded-Systems-Graduation-Project-/Omar Lasheen/Serial_Communication(UART)/README.md

-### transmitting and recieving  between 2 microcontrollers using interrupt example
+### Transmitting and Recieving  between 2 microcontrollers using interrupt example

 * This  example clarifies the  functions used in the library in Order to send and recieve a string between 2 microcontrollers and enlight an led if the string is recieved correctly

 ####Transmitter

 ```